Take a break at Torr Dhuin

 The Inverness to Fort William bus service stops in Fort Augustus, about 3 miles (4.8 km) from the start of the trails.
 See Traveline Scotland for details of bus services.

 There are many superb trails and viewpoints near Loch Ness and along the Great Glen, including three long distance walking, cycling and boating routes between Inverness and Fort William.
-See Forests of the Great Glen leaflet for nearby forest trails.
+Take a walk along the river bank from River Oich car park, just a couple of miles back along the road

 Find out more about fishing and boating along the Caledonian Canal.